 Greyhounds are the fastest breed of dog, reaching a speed of over 40 miles per hour.

-Being graceful and athletic, the greyhound has the power for an easy manoeuvre anticipating his prey’s every move.
+Being graceful and athletic, the greyhound has the power for an easy maneuver anticipating his prey’s every move.

 Continued cautious breeding and treatment over the years have made the greyhound a most intelligent, affectionate companion.